 These resources even allow you to compare journal impact metrics.
 Explore all of these features in this hands-on session.

 In this class you will learn the basics of EndNote so you can immediately use this popular software.
-The class covers creating libraries, populating libraries by running online database searches, sorting and manipulating references, and generating bibliographies through Microsoft Word.
+The class covers creating libraries, populating libraries by importing PubMed references, grouping references, and an introduction to generating bibliographies through Microsoft Word.

 Ensembl provides a colorful and attractive interface for discovering interesting features aligned to the Reference Human Genome and to genomes of other important species.